-If there are not sufficient insurance proceeds to complete repair of the Leased Property, the Lease Payment schedule will be proportionally reduced in accordance with the Lease Agreement.
-Such reduced Base Rental Payments may not be sufficient to pay principal and interest with respect to the Bonds.
+If there are not sufficient insurance proceeds to complete repair of the Leased Property, the Base Rental Payment schedule will be proportionally reduced in accordance with the Lease Agreement.
+Such reduced Base Rental Payments may not be sufficient to pay principal and interest on the Bonds when due.
 Such reduction would not constitute a default under either the Indenture or the Lease Agreement.